Amboyandrey/TSPLIB/README.md

-# NNH with 2-Opt and 3-Opt
+# NNH with 2-Opt and 3-Opt G

 ## GEO
 - [x] ali535